JuliaLang/Pkg.jl/README.md

 |:-----------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------:|
 | [![][docs-v1-img]][docs-v1-url] [![][docs-dev-img]][docs-dev-url] | [![][ci-img]][ci-url] [![][appveyor-img]][appveyor-url] [![][codecov-img]][codecov-url] |

-## Synchronization with the Julia repo

-To check which commit julia master uses see [JuliaLang/julia/stdlib/Pkg.version](https://github.com/JuliaLang/julia/blob/master/stdlib/Pkg.version).

-To open a PR to update this to the latest commit the [JuliaPackaging/BumpStdlibs.jl](https://github.com/JuliaPackaging/BumpStdlibs.jl) github actions bot is recommended.

 ## Using the development version of Pkg.jl

 If you want to develop this package do the following steps: